jcp-org/jcp-org.github.io/docs/Request_Repo.md

       * Repositories intending to have samples only repos must be named with -sample(s) suffix.

+   * Contain a README.md

+      * The repository must include a detailed README.md with information about the projects intent and clear opportunities for engagement
+      * Must live in the root directory.
+The contents of the README.md will be displayed on the project's Github page If you need help with the markup please refer to the official GitHub help page [5].
+      * How to contribute section, linking to the CONTRIBUTING.md file (see below)

+   * Contain a CONTRIBUTING.md

+      * A detailed instruction on how to contribute with the project, when applied

 4. When the content is reviewed by the JCP PMO you existing repository can be transfered to the JCP GitHub organization.